Sydney-Informatics-Hub/hello-nextflow/docs/session1/02_hellonf.md

 !!!note

-    You can execute `tree work` to view the work directory structure.
+    We can execute `tree work` to view the work directory structure.

 !!! warning

-    Your work directory might not have the same hash as the one shown above.
+    The work directory might not have the same hash as the one shown above.

 A series of files **log** files and any outputs are created by each task in the work directory: